Table of Contents

 Brian’s volunteer work is extensive, serving on the Board of Directors for the State of Texas’ official state conference, The HRSouthwest Conference, for five years, and as a volunteer for the conference for seven years.
 Before moving to Austin, he served as the Chapter President for Texas Bay Area SHRM for four years.
 Brian was recently elected to the Board of Directors for the Austin Human Resource Management Association as President-Elect for 2020.

 Richard has been practicing law as a public interest attorney since 1983.
 He has extensive experience representing persons with disabilities throughout Texas.
 He received a BA Degree with Honors from the University of New Mexico in 1973, an MSSW from UT in 1979, and a JD from the UT School of Law in 1983.

 After graduating from law school, Richard began practicing family law, specializing in defending suits for termination of parental rights as a staff attorney at the Legal Aid Society of Central Texas from 1983 to 1989.
-Richard has worked for DRTx for almost thirty years.
+Richard has worked for DRTx for almost 30 years.
 He has represented persons with disabilities in a wide range of individual and systemic cases.
 He has worked on numerous legislative and public policy issues dealing with education, mental health, foster care, guardianship and juvenile justice.